Neurotech-Hub/Carousel/Carousel_Controller/README.md

 ---

 ### `status`
-Prints a detailed report of the current system status, including motor configuration, current speed, position, direction, and sensor states.
+Prints a detailed report of the current system status, including motor configuration, homing status, current position, speed, direction, and sensor states.

 *   **Example:** `status`

+---

+## How It Works

+1. **Power on** the system - Arduino initializes with default settings
+2. **Run `home`** - System finds MAG1 (home position) and sets up 840-step intervals for all 12 positions
+3. **Use `p1`-`p12`** - Navigate to any position using the shortest path (forward or backward)
+4. **Automatic door cycle** - Door opens and closes automatically when reaching a position
+5. **Manual control** - Use `open`/`close` for manual door operation when stopped at a position

+## Position Layout

+The carousel has 12 equally-spaced positions:
+- **Position 1 (p1):** Home position at MAG1 sensor
+- **Positions 2-12 (p2-p12):** Each spaced exactly 840 steps from the previous position
+- **Shortest path logic:** System automatically chooses forward or backward movement based on which direction requires fewer steps

+## Troubleshooting

+- **"System not homed" error:** Run the `home` command first
+- **"No magnet detected at target position" error:** Position may have drifted due to missed steps.
+Run `home` again to re-initialize
+- **Motor not moving:** Check that ENABLE_PIN is LOW and driver is powered
+- **Inaccurate positioning:** Verify driver DIP switch settings match 800 pulses/revolution